PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 19:17:10
+Last updated: 2024-04-02 19:17:44
-Random Quote: The inherent vice of capitalism is the unequal sharing of blessings; the inherent virtue of socialism is the equal sharing of miseries. - Winston Churchill
+Random Quote: We aim above the mark to hit the mark. - Ralph Waldo Emerson